allenai/allenact/docs/getting_started/structure.md

 * `core.models` includes basic CNN, and RNN state encoders, besides basic `ActorCriticModel` implementations.

+## `datasets` directory

+A directory made to store task-specific datasets.
+For example, the script `datasets/download_navigation_datasets.sh` can be used to automatically download task dataset files for Point Navigation within the RoboTHOR environment and it will place these files into a new `datasets/robothor-pointnav` directory.

 ## `docs` directory

 Contains documentation for the framework, including guides for installation and first experiments, how-to's for the definition and usage of different abstractions, tutorials and per-project documentation.

+## `overrides` directory

+Files within this directory are used to the look and structure of the documentation generated when running `mkdocs`.
+See our [FAQ](../FAQ.md) for information on how to generate this documentation for yourself.

 ## `plugins` directory